Disputes and other measures

 Snam Rete Gas S.p.A. – Judiciary investigations into gas metering

-Following the adjournment implemented by the Court of Cassation, the new preliminary hearing opened on 12 December 2013.
-On 24 January 2014, with reference to the aforementioned Article 40, paragraph 1, letter b) of Legislative Decree No. 504/95, the preliminary hearing judge ordered committal to trial only for 2006 and 2007.
-The hearing was scheduled to begin on 18 April 2014.
-At the hearing held on 27th March 2015, the Court of Milan discharged the indicted persons of the alleged offences because the fact did not occur and it does not constitute a crime pursuant to Article 530 of the Italian Code of Criminal Procedure.
+Following the remand implemented by the Court of Cassation, the new preliminary hearing opened on 12 December 2013, at the outcome of which the preliminary hearing judge ordered committal to trial only for 2006 and 2007.
+The trial opened on 18 April 2014.
+At the hearing of 27 March 2015, the Court of Milan absolved the charges against the defendants due to lack of evidence and because it did not constitute an offence.
+The public prosecutor has appealed.